 The tower stands 50 feet high and has helpful plaques on every side about what you’re looking at, from Clingman’s Dome to Stone Mountain to Pigeon Forge.
 You can see for miles.
 There are also chairs set up on every level if you need to take a break on the way up to the top.
 It’s the highest point in Gatlinburg and is part of Anakeesta’s $6.5 million expansion plans.

-By the way, Anakeesta is only three years old.
-More than two million people have made their way up to the mountain and already the mountaintop adventure park has earned an impressive number of travel awards.
+By the way, Anakeesta is only six years old.
+Millions of people have made their way up to the mountain and already the mountaintop adventure park has earned an impressive number of travel awards.

 TreeVenture

-The AnaVista Tower isn’t the only new addition gracing the top of the mountain.
-The new TreeVenture adventure course was recently unveiled.
+The AnaVista Tower isn’t the only recent addition gracing the top of the mountain.
+The TreeVenture adventure course was recently unveiled.
 It easily fits into the landscape of the mountain with natural wood, nets, and fun obstacles for both kids and adults.

 That’s right, adults can have just as much fun as the kids!
 I tried it out and definitely enjoyed the swinging bridges and wobbly structures and huge slide.
 TreeVenture is creatively designed so it’s a challenge for everyone but also lots of fun.